appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 vi appsettings.json
 ```

 You will see the the `ASPNETCORE_BASE_API_URL` value is pre-defined for Appcircle cloud.
-Change it to your Appcircle server API domain and without changing the path.
+Change it to your Appcircle server API domain without changing the path.
 For example:

 ```json
 {